mhowlett/NanomsgRPC/README.md

 This is lightweight remote procedure call (RPC) framework for .NET that utilizes NNanomsg for robust message delivery.

-The API is straight forward to use - message data is specified via BinaryReaders and BinaryWriters.
-Usually it's really easy to just use these directly, though you can use any serialization method you like.
+There is no IDL.
+You specify Request/Response data using BinaryReaders and BinaryWriters.
+In practice it is straightforward to do this manually, though you could pack your data using something like protobuf if you want.

 On the client side, an example method implementation is as follows:

     public static double AddNumbers(INanoConnection c, double a, double b)